mlrun/mlrun/CONTRIBUTING.md

 ### Adding System Tests
 To add new system tests, all that is required is to create a test suite class which inherits the `TestMLRunSystem` class from `tests.system.base`.
 In addition, a special `skip` annotation must be added to the suite, so it won't run if the `env.yml` isn't filled.
-If the test can only run on a full iguazio system and not on an MLRun Kit instance, add the `enterprise` marker under the `skip` annotation or on the test method itself.
+If the test can only run on a full iguazio system and not on an MLRun community edition instance, add the `enterprise` marker under the `skip` annotation or on the test method itself.
 If the `enterprise` marker is added to a specific test method, the `skip` annotation must be added above it in addition to the annotation over the test suite.
 This is because enterprise tests and open source tests require different env vars to be set in the `env.yml`.